vumichien/cocoindex/docs/docs/ops/targets.md

 Note that the label used in different `Nodes`s should be unique.

-`cocoindex.storages.Nodes` is to describe mapping to nodes.
+`cocoindex.targets.Nodes` is to describe mapping to nodes.
 It has the following fields:

 *   `label` (type: `str`): The label of the node.